 Dungeons and Dragons is a tabletop role-playing game where players take on the roles of fictional characters in an imaginary world.
 The game can be played with just a few friends, or with a large group.
 The game is usually divided into two parts: character creation and adventure.
 In character creation, players create their characters by choosing their race, class, and abilities.
 The players create their character’s backstory, which helps to shape the player’s understanding of their character.

 The adventure is what everyone comes together to play.
 One player is usually selected as the Dungeon Master (DM), who creates the story and controls all the non-player characters (NPCs).
 The other players each control one or more of their own characters as they explore the dungeon, complete quests, and fight monsters.

 The first thing a Dungeon Master needs to do is determine the overall story where the adventure will take place.
 This can be literally almost anything, which is why I absolutely love tabletop role-playing games.

 - Explore a haunted castle, dungeon, house, town, etc.

-- The players need to guard and deliver supplies, people, magic items, medicine to a far off town for reasons
+- The players need to guard and deliver supplies, people, magic items, and medicine to a far-off town for reasons

 - The players are asked to steal something for a powerful noble